cloudmatrix/esky/README.txt

 bootstrapping mechanism that keeps the app safe in the face of failed or partial updates.

-Esky is currently capable of freezing apps with bbfreeze or py2exe.
+Esky is currently capable of freezing apps with bbfreeze, cxfreeze and py2exe.
 Adding support for other freezer programs should be straightforward; patches will be gratefully accepted.

 The main interface is the 'Esky' class, which represents a frozen app.
 An Esky must be given the path to the top-level directory of the frozen app, and a